Calculated based on number of publications stored in Pure and citations from Scopus

 Teaching

-Currently, Greg teaches a range of units in anthropology and socio-cultural theory.
-He has taught innovative courses, including running a field school in socio-cultural anthropology in Fiji in collaboration with staff from the Unviersity of the South Pacific.
-He has won awards for his teaching, including most notably the Macquarie University Vice Chancellor's Award for Teaching Excellence in 2013.
+Greg has taught a range of units in anthropology and socio-cultural theory, including running a field school in socio-cultural anthropology in Fiji in collaboration with the University of the South Pacific.
+He has won awards for his teaching, including the Macquarie University Vice Chancellor's Award for Teaching Excellence in 2013.

-Over the course of his career, he has designed and delivered a wide range of classes, including:
+Over the course of his career, he has designed and delivered:

 • Research Paradigms (Masters of Research core unit in theory)